Muesli vs Oatmeal – What’s The Difference? Let’s Compare

 Calcium

 Calcium is important for the heart and blood pressure.
-Harvard Health reports calcium helps maintain blood pressure by helping in the controlling of the relaxing and tightening of blood vessels6.
+Harvard Health reports calcium helps maintain blood pressure by helping in the controlling of the relaxing and tightening of blood vessels 6.

 Calcium also helps the following: